 Brendan: We got to keep talking.
 We got to drink more beers.

-Carrie: Your guys’ location there, you have an upper deck.
+Cary: Your guys’ location there, you have an upper deck.

-Carrie: You have your main bar down low, down below.
+Cary: You have your main bar down low, down below.
 Restaurant, everything, it’s a big facility.
 Then there’s this upper deck, that’s just incredible where you look at the Marina and everything.

 Brendan: Yes, you got people out that paddle boarding.